Get started with IronBarcode

 using System.IO;

-// Create one-dimensional barcode
+// Generate a one-dimensional barcode using Code128 encoding

 GeneratedBarcode barcode = BarcodeWriter.CreateBarcode("IronBarcode1234", BarcodeEncoding.Code128);